-- 5. Procurement of medical assistance when indicated - 6.
-Execution of appropriate emergency measures in the absence of medical help - 7.
-Postpartum care to mother and baby, including counseling and education - 8.
-Maintaining up-to-date knowledge in evidence-based practice and proficiency in lifesaving measures by regular review and practice - 9.
-Maintaining all necessary equipment and supplies, preparation of documents including educational handouts, charts, informed consent waivers, birth registration, newborn screening, practice protocols, morbidity reports, annual statistics, and other required documentation.
+- 5. Evidence-based physiological management to facilitate spontaneous progress in labor and normal vaginal birth while minimizing the need for medical interventions - 6.
+Procurement of medical assistance when indicated - 7.
+Execution of appropriate emergency measures in the absence of medical help - 8.
+Postpartum care to mother and baby, including counseling and education - 9.
+Maintain up-to-date knowledge in evidence-based practice and proficiency in life-saving measures by regular review and practice - 10.
+Maintenance of all necessary equipment and supplies, preparation of documents including educational handouts, charts, informed consent & informed refusal documents and treatment waivers, birth registration forms, newborn screening, practice policies, guidelines, protocols, and M&M reports and/or annual statistics as required.